ADRA Australia Code of Conduct

-ADRA Australia Personnel are expected at all times to act to protect the interests of children and other vulnerable groups in the course of their duties.
-This includes ensuring strict compliance with ADRA Australia’s Child Protection Policy and guidelines.
-ADRA Australia Personnel are required to undergo relevant background checks and to report any reasonable suspicion of a breach of ADRA Australia’s Child Protection Policy or situation in which other vulnerable persons may be adversely affected (including compliance with mandatory reporting obligations).
+ADRA Australia Personnel are expected at all times to act to protect the interests of children and vulnerable adults and to prevent the occurrence of sexual exploitation, abuse and harassment in the course of their duties.
+This includes ensuring strict compliance with ADRA Australia’s Child Protection Policy and Preventing Sexual Exploitation, Abuse and Harassment (PSEAH) Policy and relevant guidelines.
+ADRA Australia Personnel are required to undergo relevant background checks and to report any reasonable suspicion of a breach of ADRA Australia’s Child Protection Policy or PSEAH Policy in which a child, vulnerable adult or other person may be adversely affected (including compliance with mandatory reporting obligations).

 H. Work Health and Safety